Coevolution of Camouflage: Related Work

 In contrast, the goal of the simulation reported in this paper is to pit camouflage evolution against vision-based hunting.
-So determining the exact (pixel level) shape of the prey is largely irrelevant.
+So determining the exact (pixel level) shape of the prey is not a requirement.
 This simulation ignores segmentation, abstracting prey as a disk of constant size, so sufficiently characterized by its center position.
-A real world predator can aim its attack at a prey's center without an exact segmentation.
+A real world predator does not require an exact segmentation to aim its attack at a prey's center.
 This work needs to find the \textbf{most} conspicuous prey, not all prey.
 This work simulates predators learning to find prey despite evolving camouflage patterns.
-Thus this model \jargon{adapts} to dynamic camouflage rather than approach COD as a static task of generalist detection.
+This model \jargon{adapts} to dynamic camouflage rather than approach COD as a static task of generalist detection.
 Significantly, this work requires no hand-labeled training datasets at all, since it uses a form of \jargon{self-supervision}.